PaulWheatcroft/payment/docs/index.md

 │       |__ Confirmation
 ```

-state of isInvoice would enable go to payments this would be a ternary to change what was displayed.
+state of isInvoice would enable ContinueToPaymentButton

+Clicking ContinueToPaymentButton > if !isAcceptTermsAndConditions ?
+TermsAndConditions : PaymentMethods.

-state of isPaymentSuccess would bring up the confirmation page
+state of isPaymentSuccess would bring up the confirmation page in a ternary for PaymentMethods

 ## UX and URLs